mauroreisvieira/sublime-vue-snippets/README.md

 ## Installation

+**With Package Control:**
 1. Open Package Control - (Ctrl or ⌘) + ⇧ + P
 2. Type `Vue Snippets` and press Enter
 3. Ready to use 🎉

+**Manually:**
+1. Download latest release and unzip. it into your Packages folder
+2. Go to Sublime Text → Preferences → Browse Packages
+3. Move folder to inside, start using...

 ## Snippets